natalie-kate/Haunted/README.md

 On desktop I wanted to use the rule of 3.
 Some sections have 3 columns of equal width, others have 2 columns one of a third and one of two thirds.
-Again this makes it visually interesting helping visually distinguish between sections and prevents users becoming visually tired.
+Again this makes it visually interesting, helping distinguish between sections and prevents users becoming visually tired.

-Difference from these to the final site were not many.
+Difference from the wireframes to the final site were not many.

 The About and Introduction paragraphs ended up being on top of one another rather than side by side, this was due to the introduction being longer and creating an empty space which didn't look great.

 Similarly with the media evidence section, originally the pictures and video were to be side by side but the video column had a lot of white space under it due to the pictures taking up more height.

+A picture was also added in to the true stories section for tablet only.
+This is due to three stories being in one row and the rest in a new row (for hiding on mobile purposes) and so an empty space appeared that needed filled.

+I also added another fact box in the further resources section to fill it out, it looked a bit sparse.

 ## Features